How Tall Do You Need To Be To Dunk?

 Having Trouble Dunking?

-Want to dunk, but can not seem to get the hops necessary?
+Want to dunk but can not seem to get the hops necessary?

-I had this exact problem before I found Vert Shock, and the jump program helped me gain 11 inches.
+I had this problem before I found Vert Shock, and the jump program helped me gain 11 inches.

 Check out my review here.